q15928/q15928.github.io/_posts/2021-04-10-aws-tech-essential.md

     - Establishing a connection to a backend EC2 instance using TCP, and marking the instance as available if the connection is successful.
     - Making an HTTP or HTTPS request to a webpage that you specify, and validating that an HTTP response code is returned.
 - Configure EC2 Auto Scaling components
     - **Launch template or configuration:** What resource should be automatically scaled?
+Launch template is a newer version which should be used.
     - **EC2 Auto Scaling Group:** Where should the resources be deployed?
     - **Scaling policies:** When should the resources be added or removed?
 - Within Amazon EC2 Auto Scaling, you can use two approaches: dynamic scaling and predictive scaling.